Garage Fire Safety: Why Heat Detectors are Key

 How often should I test my garage heat detector?

 You should test your garage heat detector monthly by pressing the test button.
-Additionally, replace the batteries annually (for models with replaceable batteries) and clean the unit to remove any accumulated dust.
+Replace the batteries annually (for models with replaceable batteries) and clean the unit to remove any accumulated dust.

 Are heat detectors required in garages?